If you have not been offered one of your preferences to start at a new school in September

 If you are appealing for a secondary, middle or junior school place you can submit your appeal form online or you can download the Year of entry school admission appeal application form.

-If you are appealing for an infant, first or primary school place you can submit your appeal form online or you can visit this page to find the pdf of the form you need.
+If you are appealing for an infant, first or primary school place you can submit your appeal form online or you can visit our Appeals for a place to start school in September to find the pdf of the form you need.

 There is a leaflet which explains more about the appeals process.
 It may also be helpful to visit our ‘Appeal a school admissions decision‘ page.

 If you want to appeal for a place at a school in another local authority area, you need to contact the local authority concerned for the relevant form and return it to them by their deadline.
-If you have any questions about their process, please contact the local authority responsible for the school (contact information for Somerset's neighbouring local authorities).
+If you have any questions about their process, please contact the local authority responsible for the school.
+Details of neighbouring authorities admissions teams can be found under School Admissions Teams in Somerset’s neighbouring local authorities.

 If you would like to apply for a place at another school, you must complete a new application form.
-Forms are available on our admissions webpage or you can phone us on 0300 123 2224.
-For secondary admissions we aim to send outcomes on 5 May for applications received by 24 March 2017 and for primary admissions we aim to send outcomes on 9 June for applications received by 5 May 2017.
+You can apply online on our admissions webpage.
+For secondary admissions we aim to send outcomes on 3 May for applications received by 22 March 2019 and for primary admissions we aim to send outcomes on 7 June for applications received by 3 May 2019.
 After these dates, applications will be processed in strict date order, based on when they were received.
 For a list of Somerset secondary schools that have places available please see our Secondary schools with spaces documents.
 For a list of Somerset primary schools that have places available please see our Primary schools with spaces document.
-There is also a list of Junior and Middle schools that have places available.To help you make your decision, we recommend that you visit any school you are interested in.
+There is also a list of Junior schools that have places available.To help you make your decision, we recommend that you visit any school you are interested in.

 New applications for places will be considered in line with the admission arrangements published in the ‘Secondary Admissions Guide’ booklet or ‘ Primary Admissions Guide.
 If schools become over-subscribed, the published admissions criteria will be applied when allocating the remaining places.